 This week, our smoothies not only celebrate warmer weather with late spring ingredients like rhubarb, strawberries and green almonds, but are mostly low in calories and fat, helping you maintain a healthy diet while becoming the best version of you, whatever size that is!

 Pineapple, banana and unsweetened shredded coconut combine to create a delicious island flavor (as well as add potassium, magnesium, vitamin C and healthy fats), while lucuma helps to sweeten everything up without adding additional sugar.
 Mild collard greens round things out with a serving of vitamins K and A, making this smoothie a healthy version of everyone’s favorite tropical drink, the pina colada.

 Green Almond Apple

-What a regular almond looks like if it’s picked before it reaches full maturity, green almonds have the same health benefits and a lightly floral, citrusy taste.
-When blending, just rinse your green almonds and toss them right in the blender - no peeling required!
+What an almond looks like if it’s picked before it reaches full maturity, green almonds have the same health benefits and a lightly floral, citrusy taste.
+When blending, just rinse your green almonds and toss them right in the blender – no peeling required!
 The rest of the ingredients in this light, green drink provide ample vitamins and minerals (fiber, vitamins K, C and A, omega-3s and antioxidants, to name a few), but very little calories or fat.
 Roll out your warmer weather wardrobe with confidence while sipping on this digestion-loving drink.